Localization and entanglement characterization of edge states in HgTe quantum wells in a finite strip geometry: Introduction

 The organization of the paper is as follows.
-In Sec. \ref{secham} we briefly discuss the structure of the HgTe QW Hamiltonian model and its topological phases.
-In Sec. \ref{secenergy} we approach the analysis of edge states in a finite strip geometry of width $L$ from two different perspectives: either looking for analytic localized eigenvectors of the low energy Hamiltonian, or by numerically solving the tight-binding model after a lattice regularization.
-The first approach gives us a deeper understanding of the qualitative and internal structure of edge states, but shall rather follow the second approach to extract quantitative information, firstly about the spectrum and the dependence of the energy gap on the strip width $L$ and the Rashba coupling $\xi$, and its non-trivial consequences on the charge conductance of edge states and its potential use in the design of a QSH field effect transistor.
-In Sec. \ref{secedgeloc} we take a closer look to the localization properties of edge states as a function of the spin ($s=\pm 1$), the momentum wave vector in the $x$-direction [$k_x\in(-\pi/a,\pi/a)$, with $a$ the lattice constant] and the position $y\in[0,L]$ between the strip boundaries $y=0,L$.
-This study sheds light on the spin polarization structure of edge states at the boundaries.
-The spreading of edge states in momentum ($k_x$) and position ($y$) space is analyzed through an important quantum information (and statistical, in general) concept called ``inverse participation ratio'' (IPR).
-Finally in Sec. \ref{secentang} we use the reduced density matrix (RDM) to the spin subsystem to analyze spin up/down and spin transfer probability densities of edge states as a function of the momentum $k_x$ and position $y$, paying especial attention to extremal values.
-This analysis also sheds light on the spin polarization structure of edge states.
+In Sec. \ref{secham} we briefly discuss the structure of different HgTe QW Hamiltonian models considered in the literature and their topological phases.
+In Sec. \ref{secenergy} we approach the analysis of edge states in a finite strip geometry of width $L$ from two different perspectives: either looking for analytic localized eigenvectors of the low energy Hamiltonian, or by numerically solving the tight-binding model after a lattice regularization, comparing both approaches for some of the mentioned models.
+The first approach gives us a deeper understanding of the qualitative and internal structure of edge states (specially for the easier uncoupled case), but we shall rather follow the second approach to extract quantitative information, firstly about the spectrum and the dependence of the energy gap on the strip width $L$ and the Rashba coupling $\xi$, and its non-trivial consequences on the charge conductance of edge states and its potential use in the design of a QSH field effect transistor.
+In Sec. \ref{secedgeloc} we take a closer look to the localization properties of near-gap states as a function of the spin ($s=\pm 1$), the momentum wave vector $k_x\in[-\pi/a,\pi/a]$, with $a$ the lattice constant, and the position $y\in[0,L]$ between the strip boundaries $y=0,L$.
+This study sheds light on the spin-polarization structure of edge states at the boundaries.
+The spreading of near-gap states in momentum ($k_x$) and position ($y$) space is analyzed through the IPR concept of QI, which allows to propose a criterion for the differentiation between edge-like and bulk-like behavior, attending to their localization properties.
+Finally, in Sec. \ref{secentang} we use the reduced density matrix (RDM) to the spin sector to analyze spin up/down and spin-transfer probability densities of near-gap states as a function of the momentum $k_x$ and position $y$, paying especial attention to extremal values.
+This analysis also sheds light on the spin-polarization structure of edge states.
 The purity of the RDM (or equivalently, the linear entropy) also gives us information about the degree of entanglement between spin and band (electron-hole) sectors.
 Extremal entanglement values occur for special values of the position $y$ and momentum $k_x$.
 Other alternative correlation measures are also analyzed, all of them giving equivalent results.
+Section \ref{ypartsec} is devoted to correlation functions for a real-space partition.
 Finally, Sec. \ref{secconclu} is devoted to conclusions.